julita-w-chylinska/Blinkit-Sales-Analysis-PowerBI-PowerQuery/README.md

 2. **Provide data calculations**: Create DAX measures in Power BI to calculate and display various Key Performance Indicators (KPIs).
 3. **Visualize data**: Build interactive Power BI dashboards to uncover key correlations and enable stakeholders to explore the data dynamically.
 4. **Analyze results**: Carefully analyze all charts and other visualizations to draw conclusions and detect any previously unnoticed data inconsistencies.
-5. **Generate Business Insights**: Provide actionable insights to aid decision-making, including outlet performance, sales trends, and product visibility.
+5. **Generate business insights**: Provide actionable insights to aid decision-making, including outlet performance, sales trends, and product visibility.

 ## Project Structure